fhalamos/anti_smartphone_move/README.md

 `python3 receive_sms_api.py`

+* Create and config an ngrok acount here: https://dashboard.ngrok.com/get-started, so as to create tunnels that do not expire (used for the webhook)

 * Configure your Twilio phone number to call a webhook URL whenever a new message comes in:

 `twilio phone-numbers:update "$TWILIO_PHONE_NUMBER" --sms-url="http://localhost:5000/sms"`